RULES & GUIDELINES

 SILC strives to be an inclusive competition.
 Any competitor that does not adhere to the General Rules, Code of Conduct and Terms & Conditions of the competition may be subject to disqualification from the competition and therefore forfeit any right to any prizes or awards presented.
 Any kind of harassment: verbal, physical or sexual will not be tolerated and the competitor will be disqualified and asked to leave the premises immediately.

-Competitors will be marked down for costume malfunctions.
 Selected clothing must cover all personal anatomy and be of an appropriate and suitable style as not to cause offence, regardless of personal tastes.
 For the Youth category, we require appropriate dress as children and youth.
-We encourage modestly, and tastefully covered costumes that will not cause offence, or hinder the child’s / youth’s movement or performance.
+Modest, and tasteful costumes that will not cause offence and are age appropriate are encouraged.

 Judges’ decision is final.
-Please be respectful in asking for feedback and information from the judges after the competition proper.
-In the event of any dispute, final decision will be made by the Head Judge.
+Please be respectful in asking for feedback and information from the judges after the competition.
+In the event of any dispute, the final decision will be made by the Head Judge.

 Competitor Definitions